 Right away we know something is up; Jonas lives in a place called "the community" where supplies are brought in by cargo plane.
 Once, when he saw a jet flying overhead, he was frightened by it.

-After the jet flew by, everyone was ordered to go inside IMMEDIATELY.
+After the jet flew by, everyone was ordered to go inside immediately.
 Jonas remembers that, at the time, his younger sister Lily was at the Childcare Center.

-OK, so it sounds like this is some sort of highly controlled society.
+Okay, so it sounds like this is some sort of highly controlled society.
 The citizens all have prescribed jobs, like Street Cleaners or Landscape Workers.

 But about this jet: shortly after the incident, the loudspeakers announced that the pilot had been flying there by accident, and because he had made a mistake, he would get "released."
 (Creepy?
 Yes, a little bit.)